RoBOPPics/BB/index.md

 ![Catalog Image](/assets/images/BallBOPPerShotCropped002_500.jpg){: width="400" .align-center }

-The bottom of each page has Previous and Next buttons for navigating through this information in order.
+The bottom of each page in this documentation has Previous and Next buttons.
+This is to make it easier to navigate through this information in sequential order.

   <nav class="pagination">
       <a  class="pagination--pager disabled">The Beginning</a>